lucyGoosy317/Drone-Race-Director/README.md

 ## Race Setup:
 - Once the Program has launched, click the start button which will bring you to the menu selection
 - Inside the Menu Selection, if you have created your spread sheet, click load pilots to load your known pilots
+- Once you have all your pilots entered, click the configure tab
+### Enter Pilots manually:
 - If you have any pilots that show up late to the race you can also enter them manually
+- Enter the pilot name, then with the radio buttons select the band(A,B,....), After you have selected your band, use the drop down menu to select your channel freq.
+- Once You have all your items entered, click enter pilot.
+- if you have another pilot to enter, repeat the process
-- Once you have all your pilots entered, click the configure tab
+- Once you have enter all the pilots need, click home.
 ## Race Configuration:
 - Inside configure you will choose the amount rounds, heats, and place pilots into heats
 - Enter the amount of rounds in